 The potential impacts of the different options we have considered in terms of key sustainability issues are also set out in the draft Sustainability Appraisal with a view to avoiding and mitigating potential negative impacts.

-The Issues and Options Document (and draft Sustainability Appraisal) is now open for public consultation for a period of 12 weeks, and your comments on both documents are now being invited from 13 December 2017 to 5pm on 7 March 2018.
+The Issues and Options Document (and draft Sustainability Appraisal) was open for public consultation for a period of 12 weeks between 13 December 2017 and 7 March 2018.
 The comments received are currently being processed, and will be collated into a consultation summary in due course.

 How can I view documents?